-While the majority of Japan's cherry blossoms tend to bloom in mid to late March, there are varieties which favor opening their flowers at the end of winter, when it's still cold outside.
+While the majority of Japan's cherry blossoms tend to bloom in mid to late March, there are varieties that favor opening their flowers at the end of winter, when it's still cold outside.

 Atami, a quiet coastal town about 90 minutes south of Tokyo (or 44 minutes via Shinkansen bullet train), is well known for its many onsen hot springs, and given its proximity to Tokyo it is a popular weekend destination for many looking to relax in the natural hot waters.

-In February, it becomes a destination of choice for flower lovers, with plum blossoms opening in early-to-mid February and the 'Atami-Zakura' cherry blossoms opening in late January/early February - around February 4 in recent years.
+In February, it becomes a destination of choice for flower lovers, with plum blossoms opening in early-to-mid February.
+The Atami Sakura cherry blossoms open in late January/early February - around February 4 in recent years.
 The blossoms remain in bloom for around 10 days or so, drawing crowds of eager tourists.

 Now you might wonder what time of day is best to catch the gorgeous sakura, and the fact is that you can enjoy them at pretty much all time of day.
 While you can enjoy tea service and other events nearby from 10am to 3pm, the river and its view is open around the clock.